General Exam Questions

 How do I check the status of my application?

-Applicants must refer to their online portfolio to monitor the status of the application.
+Applicants must refer to their online ABP Portfolio to monitor the status of the application.
 The online portfolio will display items missing from the application (if applicable), acceptance letters, and the results of the exam.
 Although reminders of missing material will be sent by email, it is the applicant's responsibility to frequently review their portfolio to ensure the required material is received by the ABP by the published deadlines and to notify the ABP of email and mailing address changes.

 Why does my application status say "Pending Acceptance?"